dojo/docs/quickstart/writingWidgets/example.rst

 Note how we assign classes to each major part, so we can apply design as CSS styles.
 We're also using dojoAttachPoint="aString" so the parser makes these nodes available to us in code at the location this.fileInput.

+There's one more thing: the base class _Widget automatically copies certain attributes like `id` and `name` to the widget's top level node.
+Since we don't want that functionality in this case, we should override it, by adding the following code to the widget's
+javascript:

+.. code-block :: javascript

+    _setIdAttr: null,
+    _setNameAttr: null

-For now, let's make sure our widget starts up, and looks right.
+OK, let's make sure our widget starts up, and looks right.
 Let's make some simple css rules using the class names we set in our template:

 .. code-block :: css